lj1mani/small-shop/README.md

 - Delete products
 - Data stored locally using SQLite
 - Search for a product by name and view its full details
+- Shows low stock for product witch quantity is under 5

 ## Technologies Used